Abingdon Town Council to determine how to fill vacant seat Monday

-Abingdon’s Town Council is slated to consider how, or if, to file a vacant seat on the board at its Monday, April 4 meeting.
+Abingdon Town Council is slated to consider how, or if, to fill a vacant seat on the board at its Monday, April 4, meeting.

 Mathers expects the Town Council to seek candidates interested in filling Anderson’s term, which expires in 2024.